Did you know that there were Facebook groups for bloggers filled with people who will share, like, and comment on your blog posts

 It’s understandable, Facebook is a business and we are the products of such.
 We have to pay to play.
 My lifestyle page has well over 6000 likes, however, reaches less than 5% of these likers when I post on my page.
 Ugh.

-In a group, the interaction is usually much better.
-You have a much higher chance of your content being seen and engaged with, even in larger groups.
+In a group, the engagement is much higher.
+You have a much better chance of your content being seen and engaged with, even in larger groups.

-Most groups also have days where you can promote your own content to be seen and engaged with by other group members.
+Most groups also have days where you can promote your own content to be engaged with by other group members.

 Finding High-Value Facebook Groups for Bloggers